YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you are worried about losing fitness, remember that 2 to 4 weeks of controlled recovery is a small part of a long training life.
 You can rebuild intensity.
 You cannot redo the early healing days once they are gone.

-The best patients are not the ones who return fastest.
-They are the ones who return intelligently.
-They protect the first 14 days, rebuild gradually, and do not turn fitness discipline into impatience.
+The right return is not the fastest return.
+Protect the first 14 days, rebuild in layers, and do not turn fitness discipline into impatience.

-So when a patient asks me about exercise after a hair transplant, I give dates, but I also give judgment.
+Exercise after a hair transplant needs dates, but it also needs judgment.
 The dates guide you.
 The scalp confirms the plan.

-If the scalp is clean, calm, and comfortable, the return becomes easier.
+If the scalp is clean, settled, and comfortable, the return becomes easier.
 If the scalp is still red, itchy, bumpy, tender, or scabbed, waiting is not weakness.
 It is surgical common sense.